Skarsnik/QUsb2snes/docs/Protocol.md

 ### Attach to the device

-Next command is `Attach` to associate yourself with the device you want.
+The next command is `Attach` to associate yourself with the device you want.

 ```json
 {